Marshmello88/memory_game/README.md

 * Is the play again button on the win game screen functional?
    - Yes/Pass

-* Is the restart game button on the game over screen functional?
+* Is the play again button on the game over screen functional?
    - Yes/Pass